Matt Duffy Preview, Player Props: Royals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.23 team ERA that ranks 15th among all league pitching staffs.
+- The Cubs have a 4.23 team ERA that ranks 16th across all league pitching staffs.

-- Cubs pitchers combine to allow 136 home runs (1.1 per game), the eighth-fewest in baseball.
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (136 total, 1.1 per game).

-- The left-hander last pitched on Saturday against the Toronto Blue Jays, when he threw five innings, allowing three earned runs while giving up six hits.
+- The righty's last time out came on Wednesday against the Chicago White Sox, when he tossed six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.